melissadale/CSCI540-NCVS_Exploration/README.md

 **Exploratory_Analysis.R**
+This script loads R-Data files and performs exploratory analysis on the data.

+**IPV.R**
-This script loads R-Data files and performs analysis on the data.
+This script loads R-Data files and performs model analysis on the data.